Peru Birding Tour along the Manu Road

 For a more luxurious, private and upmarket stay, consider our MST option and enjoy the VIP package, including a free transfer in Lima, alcoholic and bottled beverages at the lodges.
 The MST service is $925 extra.

 Are you also a keen photographer?
-The special Hummingbird Photography: Marvellous Spatuletail Tour could well be a welcome addition to your Peruvian wildlife adventure.
+The special Hummingbird Photography: Marvellous Spatuletail Tour could well be a welcome addition to your Manu birdwatching and wildlife adventure.

 Well before dawn, we are on our way to the humid temperate zone.
 We travel over the Andes where we look for species such as Puna Hawk, Spot-winged Pigeon, Andean Flickerand Andean Lapwing.

 Checking out the scrub near Paucartambo, we may find the endemic Creamy-crested Spinetail as well as Tufted Tit-Tyrant, White-winged Black-Tyrant, Shining Sunbeamand Rust-and-Yellow Tanager.
 Birding the temperate woodland near Tres Cruces we will target Puna Thistletail, Diademed Tapaculo and Scribble-tailed and Junin Canasteros.